Ritam-Guha/regemo/readme.md

 * [Modified ZDT 3D](https://github.com/Ritam-Guha/regemo/blob/tevc/regemo/problems/zdt_mod_3d.py)

 ## Installation
-Clone the repository and install the necessary packages:
+Clone the repository:

     git clone --single-branch --branch tevc https://github.com/Ritam-Guha/regemo.git

+If you want to create a new conda environment, use the following command:

+    conda create -n regemo python=3.10
+    conda activate regemo

+Then install the necessary libraries:

+    pip install -r requirements.txt

+To check the working, run:

     cd regemo
-    pip install -r requirements.txt
+    sh example_run.sh

+This script will run the code on <code>BNH</code> problem and store the results in <code>results/bnh</code> folder.

 ## Running the code
 In order to run the regularity code on any selected problem, there are two ways to do that.
 If you want to perform an upper-level search, do the following: